currocam/dnds_cichlid_inversions/README.md

 make env
 ```

-You can execute the different analyses by executing `make` if you have Nextflow installed.
+You can execute the different analyses by executing `make` if Nextflow is installed.

 ```
 nextflow -version
-make env
+make
 ```

 ## Project structure

 The necessary scripts to (1) draw different combinations of parameters, (2) execute the SLiM model with the appropriate flags and (3) parse the resulting tables are located in the `bin` directory.
-Orchestrating the different processes is done with Nextflow scripts located at the root of the project.
+Orchestrating the different processes is done with Nextflow scripts located at the project's root.
 SLiM models are also located at the root of the project.

 ## Parameters